monnneee/scHiCAR/README.md

 - Align R1 reads to the reference genome using Snaptools with BWA, and sort BAM files by read name.
 - Convert BAM files to fragment-level BED format.
 - Extract high-quality cell barcodes based on the knee point of the barcode rank curve.
+- Filter fragments using the high-quality barcode list.
+The resulting files (`03/filtered/*.filtered.tsv.gz`) can be used in standard scATAC-seq downstream analysis (such as with ArchR, starting with `reformatFragmentFiles` to prepare for `createArrowFiles`).

 ### 4. Generate chromatin contact pair files with Snakemake (`*.dedup.pairs.gz`)([code](https://github.com/monnneee/scHiCAR/tree/v2/4_chromatin_contact))